skellis46/slipbox/improvisation and the threshold of the self.md

 The focus is intentionally narrow and equates to an analysis of brief moments in time. -- doubt this is useful now

-> Another one of these nonsequential aspects is what we've been calling "gap," and you could say that it might be a very momentary or longer, not absence of reference points, but a low level of reference points, so that you're not really oriented somehow.
+> Another one of these nonsequential aspects is what we've been calling 'gap', and you could say that it might be a very momentary or longer, not absence of reference points, but a low level of reference points, so that you're not really oriented somehow.
 And for some people, they live for this.
 This is like bliss and freedom.
 (For] other people, it's panic.
 So what do you do in the gap?
 Breathing is useful because—and again I'm making this up—it does seem to keep things moving, keep the life force moving along and perceiving things so that you can accumulate information and then at a certain point get oriented if that's what you want.
 But very often people will put into the gap something that they're familiar with, just to take the gap away.
 There are different strategies, as we know.
 Streaming does have a kind of energetic quality and sometimes we talk about arriving physically into sensation and arriving energetically, into presence, into awareness, in the moment.
 [Nancy Stark-Smith in @despain-2014-landscape n.pag]
 - to what extent is 'the gap' the same thing? (there's overlap?)

 https://www.themarginalian.org/2026/05/04/trying-not-to-try-slingerland/
 -- Mindball for thresholds- about desire and not wanting. might be a useful way in

+> In this context, doubt is actually the valuable thing, the thing we want to seize.
+But encountering freshness and agency in this way, Arendt wrote, required someone to hold their ground 'between the clashing waves of past and future.'
+Otherwise, you’d get flattened by certainty: The past would crush you with tradition, and the future would crush you with determinism.
+Hence the importance and fragility of the 'gap' (another term for 'non-time') in the title of Arendt’s preface, 'The Gap between Past and Future.'
+(Jenny Odell, Odell-2023-Saving)

+> Equations in physics model idealized situations.
+They don’t describe things as they are in themselves—an impossibility anyway, as we can’t know things as they are in themselves—but rather phenomena mapped through our observations and measurements, simplified to ignore effects that are believed to be insignificant.
+In other words, equations are abstract constructions, translations from the world of perception to the world of reason: they originate in experience but exist in thought.
+(Adam Frank, The Blind Spot Why Science Cannot Ignore Human Experience)

+> These approaches aim to cultivate a particular quality of body awareness characterized by non-judgmental (Mehling, Wolf E. et al, Body Awareness: a phenomenological inquiry into the common ground of mind-body therapies)

+- check it's not other way around - that the non judging makes a particular kind of attention possible

+[^am]: For more detail regarding authentic movement, including ongoing questions about the name of the form itself, see Amy Voris's _Forming and Returning: Dance-Making with Authentic Movement_ [-@voris-2010-forming] and Jane Bacon's _Authentic Movement: A field of practices_ [-@bacon-2015-authentic]

+[^git]: All drafting, edits and changes to this chapter are available as open access on GitHub; first as [_losing oneself - somatics chapter_](https://github.com/skellis46/slipbox/commit/85cfb873957b6303ba2b0df4ce7444e94e5fa853), and then [_improvisation and the threshold of the self_](https://github.com/skellis46/slipbox/blame/master/improvisation%20and%20the%20threshold%20of%20the%20self.md) when the work was re-titled on 8 October 2025.

+[^zone]: In Arthur Ashe's autobiography he describes being beaten by Bjorn Borg who was 'in what we call the zone'. _The zone_ was a reference to the TV series _The Twilight Zone_ and meant 'another world' [@ashe-1975-arthur].

+[^nine]: Scientists have long measured flow experiences using a scale with nine dimensions.
+These nine dimensions are widely cited but are not necessarily stable experiential categories [@peifer-2022-scoping].

+[^taking-turns]: For the second session on the same day the person who moved first in the morning witnessed first in the afternoon.
+We also ensured that whomever had danced first in the morning witnessed first the morning of the following day's work.

+[^conversations]: 1) 26 January 2024; 2) 1 Feb 2024 am; 3) 1 Feb 2024 pm; 4) 2 Feb 2024 am; 5) 2 Feb 2024 pm; 6) 8 Feb 2024 am; 7) 8 Feb 2024 pm; 8) 9 Feb 2024 am; 9) 9 Feb 2024 pm; 10) 14 Feb 2024 am; 11) 14 Feb 2024 pm; 12) 15 Feb 2024 am; 13) 15 Feb 2024 pm.

+[^losing]:The project became known as [Losing Oneself](https://losingoneself.coventry.ac.uk/).

+## References

 # sleeping kittens

-> If he has an argument, it is with thinkers such as Hume and Locke, who regarded thoughts as discrete entities, one closely following another—as in a "train," Locke said—but each capable of being set apart and examined on its own.
+> If he has an argument, it is with thinkers such as Hume and Locke, who regarded thoughts as discrete entities, one closely following another—as in a 'train', Locke said—but each capable of being set apart and examined on its own.
 But a stream is very different from a train, and James takes his riverine metaphor seriously.
 (It is not original to him, as we will see.) [@pollan-2026-world loc2525]

 - am I talking about a stream here?
 It's dangerous territory to communicate